Sivaraman12/WordCount-MapReduce/README.md

-# MapReduce-Example
+# WordCount-MapReduce

-In this repository, you will find the code to run the example of MapReduce - WordCount program in Apache Hadoop.
+In this repository, you will find the code to run the Word-Count program using Map Reduce in Apache Hadoop.

 To check whether you have Hadoop in ur Linux Host System, run the command **hadoop -version**